 Susan met and married her husband, William Vickrey, while earning her B.S. from the

 University of Utah in 1969.
-Today they are happily married with 2 adult daughters
+Today they are happily married with two adult daughters

-and 4 grandchildren.
+and four grandchildren.
 The “U” is really a family tradition.
 In addition to her B.S.

 in Elementary Education, Susan received her M.Ed. in Educational Administration from